 Welcome to the Mount Desert Island mysteries page.

-Purpose of this project: The purpose of this page is to bring to one place the questions that researchers/explorers of Mount Desert Island’s cultural history have.
+Purpose of this page: The purpose of this page is to bring to one place the questions that researchers/explorers of Mount Desert Island’s cultural history have.

 How to contribute: If you have any questions about MDI’s cultural history (see examples below) or any answers to any of those questions, please e-mail firstname.lastname@example.org, call 207-266-5748, or write to Mount Desert Island Mysteries at the address at the top of this page.
 Also, your comments and suggestions for additional topics are encouraged.